 The Dell Medical School's Appointment, Promotion, and Tenure (APT) Committee shall evaluate the credentials and qualifications of faculty members and make recommendations to the dean of the medical school concerning appointments and promotion in rank.
 The APT Committee shall be appointed from among those tenured, tenure-track, and professional-track faculty members of the school who hold the rank of professor or associate professor, but who are not department chairs.
-All votes (i.e., for and against) are to be recorded on the Promotion Review and Voting Sheet along with the number ineligible to vote and absent.
+All committee votes are to be recorded on the Promotion Review and Voting Sheet along with the number ineligible to vote and absent.